 The diagnostic evaluation is a comprehensive process designed to either confirm or rule out a diagnosis of autism.
 It can include several elements:

-This thorough evaluation is typically conducted over several visits and requires input from multiple professionals, including psychologists, speech-language pathologists, and occupational therapists.
+This thorough evaluation is typically conducted over several visits.
+It requires input from multiple professionals.
+These professionals include psychologists, speech-language pathologists, and occupational therapists.

-After the evaluation, the diagnostic team will meet to review the collected information and determine if a diagnosis of autism is appropriate.
-This decision is made based on the presence of characteristic behaviors of ASD and the impact of these behaviors on the individual’s ability to function.
+After the evaluation, the diagnostic team will meet to review the collected information.
+They will determine if a diagnosis of autism is appropriate.
+The team makes this decision based on the presence of characteristic behaviors of ASD.
+They also consider the impact of these behaviors on the individual’s ability to function.

-Once the team reaches a consensus, the results will be shared with the person undergoing the evaluation, their family, and the referring healthcare provider.
+The team will first reach a consensus.
+Then, they will share the results with the person undergoing the evaluation.
+The team will also share the results with their family and the referring healthcare provider.
 It’s important to understand that receiving an autism diagnosis can be a significant event.
 Support should be available to help individuals and families understand and cope with the diagnosis.

 A diagnosis of autism is not the end of the journey but rather the beginning of a new one.
 The next steps involve developing an individualized treatment and support plan.